 Progression through this column enhances the student's ability to explain the interaction between human senses and electronic systems and sensors.
 Also knowledge and understanding of how people perceive, think and react on signals from the outside world, when being alone and in social contexts.

 Technology - Fundamentals of engineering

-Consists principally of the academic fields: Dynamic systems (DYM), Materials and Processes (MAP) and Electricodynamic (EDY) with the following principal content:
+Consists principally of the academic fields: MATH1 and MATH2with the following principal content: